-Most of the travel resources, independently of each other, just give one answer to the question of how to get to one of most beautiful places of France, Mont Saint Michel: go by car.
+Most of the travel resources, independently of each other, just give one answer to the question of how to get to one of the most beautiful places in France, Mont Saint Michel: go by car.
 If you travel solo, it could be expensive and tiring because Mont Saint Michel is more than 350 kilometres away from Paris.
 But it’s doable by public transport and I will show you how.
 But let’s start from the very beginning.

 The Mont-Saint-Michel is one of Europe’s most unforgettable sights.
 The Mont-Saint-Michel and the Bay of the Mont-Saint-Michel with a total area of more than 6500 hectares have been included in UNESCO World Heritage list in 1979.
 It receives over 3 million tourists every year, making it one of the most popular sites in France.

 Set in the bay where Normandy and Brittany merge, the island draws attention from a large distance.
 Aubert, bishop of the nearby town of Avranches, early in the 8th century claimed that Archangel Michael himself told him to build a church on top of the island.
 Magnificent monastic buildings were added in medieval times.
 The abbey was closed in the 17th century and used as a prison until 1863.
 Finally, in 1874, the mount was declared a historic monument.

 How to plan your trip